Dubai International Terminal 3

-Dubai International Airport Terminal 3 is an airport terminal at Dubai International Airport serving Dubai, UAE.
+Terminal 3 is an airport terminal at Dubai International Airport, located in Dubai, United Arab Emirates.
 When completed and opened on 14 October 2008, it was the largest building in the world by floor area and is currently the world's largest airport terminal, with over 1713000 m2 of space.

-The partly underground Terminal 3 was built at a cost of US$4.5 billion, exclusively for Emirates and has a capacity of 43 million passengers.
-However it was announced on 6 September 2012 that Terminal 3 would no longer be Emirates exclusive, as Emirates and Qantas had set up an extensive code sharing agreement.
+The partly underground Terminal 3 was built at a cost of US$4.5 billion, exclusively for Emirates and has an annual capacity of 43 million passengers.
+It was announced on 6 September 2012 that Terminal 3 would no longer be Emirates exclusive, as Emirates and Qantas had set up an extensive code sharing agreement.
 Qantas would be the second and only one of two airlines to fly in and out of Terminal 3.
-This deal also allows Qantas to use the A380 Dedicated Concourse A. The terminal has 5 Airbus A380 gates at Concourse B, and 18 at Concourse A. (though since 2018, Qantas no longer flies to Dubai, as nonstop QF9/10 from Perth to London were launched and A380 again routed via Singapore instead).
-In December 2018, flydubai commenced flights from Terminal 3 to selected destinations to facilitate transfers to/from Emirates.
+This deal also allowed Qantas to use the A380 Dedicated Concourse A. In 2018, Qantas discontinued flights to Dubai, as nonstop QF9/10 from Perth to London were launched and A380 services to London-Heathrow were re-routed via Singapore instead.

+The terminal has 5 Airbus A380 gates at Concourse B, and 18 at Concourse A. In December 2018, flydubai commenced flights from Terminal 3 to selected destinations to facilitate transfers to/from Emirates.

+As of 6 March 2023, coinciding with the launch of inaugural non-stop services from Newark as well as a partnership with Emirates, United Airlines began operating out of Terminal 3, becoming the third carrier to do so.
+On 26 July 2023, Air Canada shifted their service from Toronto-Pearson over from Terminal 1 to Terminal 3 as part of their extensive partnership with Emirates, becoming the fourth carrier to operate out of the terminal.

 Design

 Terminal 3 includes a multi level underground structure, first and business class lounges, restaurants, 180 check-in counters and 2,600 car-parking spaces.
 The terminal offers more than double the previous retail area of concourse C, by adding about 4800 m2 and Concourse B's 10700 m2 of shopping facilities.

 When completed, Terminal 3 was the largest building in the world by floor space, with over 1713000 m2 of space, capable of handling 43 million passengers in a year.
-That record was overtaken by the New Century Global Center in 2013, but Terminal 3 remains to be the second largest building in the world by floor space.
+That record was overtaken by the New Century Global Center in 2013, but Terminal 3 remains to be the second-largest building in the world by floor space.
 A large part is located under the taxiway area and is directly connected to Concourse B: the departure and arrival halls in the new structure are 10 m beneath the airport's apron.
 It has been operational since 14 October 2008, and opened in four phases to avoid collapse of baggage handling and other IT systems.